Spatial Interpolation

 Also note that all three weights yield similar results in this

 example.
-However, the result of using area
+However, the result of using area weights varies

-slightly compared to homes
+slightly compared to homes and population.

 This conclusion is further supported by the correlation between

-values using the three sets
+interpolated fraction_poverty values using the three sets

 of weights.

-Neighborhood fraction_poverty
+Neighborhood fraction_poverty interpolated from

-tract using population
+tract using population, homes, and

-area
+area weights

 weights